Introduction to the Pattern Language

 Collaborative forms need integration patterns:

-- Multi-Party Contribution (Pattern 16) needs Event Stream Integration (Pattern 22)
+- Multi-Party Contribution (Pattern 16) needs Webhooks & Event Streaming (Pattern 24)

-- Review and Approval (Pattern 17) relies on Form-Document Coherence (Pattern 21)
+- Review and Approval (Pattern 17) relies on Cross-System Workflows (Pattern 25)

 - Comment Threads (Pattern 20) generate events for Organizational Intelligence (V2 Pattern 1: Universal Event Log)